Racism in the United States: Education

 The phrase "brown paper bag test," also known as a paper bag party, along with the "ruler test" refers to a ritual once practiced by certain African-American sororities and fraternities who would not let anyone into the group whose skin tone was darker than a paper bag.
 Spike Lee's film, School Daze, satirized this practice at historically Black colleges and universities.
 Along with the "paper bag test," guidelines for acceptance among the lighter ranks included the "comb test" and "pencil test," which tested the coarseness of one's hair, and the "flashlight test," which tested a person's profile to make sure their features measured up or were close enough to those of the Caucasian race.

 The curriculum in U.S. schools has also included racial discrimination against non-white Americans, including Native Americans, African Americans, Mexican Americans, and Asian Americans.
-Particularly in the 19th and early 20th centuries, school textbooks and other educational materials emphasized the biological and social superiority of African Americans, often portraying black people as simple, irresponsible, and in many cases in situations of suffering that were implicitly their own fault (rather than caused by slavery and other pressures).
+Particularly in the 19th and early 20th centuries, school textbooks and other educational materials often portrayed black people as simple, irresponsible, and in many cases in situations of suffering that were implicitly their own fault (rather than caused by slavery and other pressures).
 African Americans were also portrayed as worthless and their suffering as normal, such as in a poem about "ten little black boys" dying one by one, published as a counting exercise for children from 1875 until the mid-20th century.
 Historian Carter J. Woodson analyzed the American curriculum as completely devoid of any reference to the merits of African Americans in the early 20th century.
 Based on his observations at the time, he wrote that American students, including African-American students who passed through the United States education system, concluded that blacks had no significant history and had made no contribution to human civilization.